This tutorial will help you create accessible tables in Microsoft Word and other Office products, like PowerPoint.

 - Choose Insert > Table to insert a table.

-- Choose the size of your table.
+Figure 2.
+Insert the table into your document. - Choose the size of your table.
 Boxes across are your columns, and boxes down are your rows.

+Figure 3.
+Choosing 5 columns across and 4 rows down will result in the displayed table.
 Do NOT use the Draw Table feature.
 This feature will not create an accessible table. - Type column headings into the first row of your table.

 Set Table Headers and Properties